DaD-exe/botsbloxs/README.md

 download Botsblox.exe and Start it.

--> ? why it works? its update. it will support in 24 hours.
+-> ? why it doesn't work? its update. it will support in 24 hours.

 <div align="center">
   <img src="./icon.ico" width="600">